Premier League stars tackle weak pound

 “While fans tend to associate player costs with transfer fees, it’s important to note that transfer fees only account for around one-third of overall player costs,” said Jake Cohen, a sports lawyer at Mills & Reeve.

-“The majority of player costs go to wages,” he said in an interview with AFP, adding that some players from abroad do in fact sign deals to be paid in currencies other than the pound.
+“The majority of player costs go to wages,” he said in an interview with Agence France-Presse, adding that some players from abroad do in fact sign deals to be paid in currencies other than the pound.

 To help offset the impact of currency fluctuations, Premier League clubs have sponsorship and other deals with foreign exchange trading groups that offer them preferential rates.